 CBD aka cannabidiol is the second-most abundant compound found in the cannabis plant and female hemp plant.
 CBD will not get you high, but it does have anti-inflammatory benefits and does interact with the human nervous systems to provide an overall sense of relaxation.
 As we’ve mentioned before, users have claimed to associate many benefits with CBD.
 These benefits include help with anxiety, stress, lack of sleep, pain, digestion, and even acne.
 Science has also backed CBD in a variety of clinical and human trials, and the FDA recently approved the first drug, Epidiolex, that has CBD as an ingredient.
 Hemp-derived CBD products are legal on the federal level but are still illegal under some state laws.

-Full-Spectrum Hemp and CBD:
+Full-Spectrum Hemp vs. CBD: What's the Difference?

-Beauty Benefits of Each
+Beauty Benefits of Hemp Oil & CBD

 Both CBD and hemp oil have a large presence in the beauty world and can be found in a variety of products today.
 The two have similar benefits, but with CBD being the newer of the two, we’re sure that we’ll discover new benefits as time passes as well.